 Don't get me wrong—it's not the music that makes me cringe, it's the use of headphones on such young ears.
-Music can be a actually be a wonderful way to bond with your baby, both in utero and not.
-But that connection comes from hearing YOUR voice and watching YOUR face as you sing to him or her.
+Music can actually be a wonderful way to bond with your baby, both in utero and not.
+But that connection comes from hearing your voice and watching your face as you sing to him or her.
 Not from headphones.

-Of course this just references adult hearing—what about the impact of headphones on the developing hearing of our children?
 The development of our musicality and ability to process sound continues through the teenage years.
 How will headphone use impact hearing for our children?
 For the first time this year, my school-aged children are required to have personal headphones at school for use in the computer lab.
 This makes me nervous—who will be monitoring the sound levels, not just for my children but for all the other children in the classes?
-I at least purchased child-specific noise reducing headphones and will talk to my children about controlling the sound levels.
+I at least purchased child-specific noise-reducing headphones and will talk to my children about controlling the sound levels.
 But will others?

 Several years ago I guest-facilitated a support group for caregivers.
 As I was not their primary group facilitator, I intended to keep the session more superficial, with a primary focus on educating participants about music therapy and the services offered at the hospital.
 As with most of my educational sessions, I incorporated a song.
 Several participants teared up during the song—Sarah McLachlan's "I Will Remember You"—but one member seemed particularly touched.
 Head down, tears flowing, at the end of the song, she opened up about how she was supposed to be the "strong one" of her family and that this was the first time she had permission to cry, to grieve the sister she lost the year before to cancer.